bitinn/animeshot2/README.md

 7. Access `localhost` or your domain
 8. To actually login and upload images: you need to create a [GitHub](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) or (Twitter)[https://developer.twitter.com/] app for OAuth authentication.
 We recommend starting with GitHub as it's faster.

+(we might add a local password login in future, but for now, you need an OAuth provider)

 ## Telegram Bot

 1. Make sure your site is up and running